-At dusk on 1st Nov ’08, it was time to remember God for me.
-I offered two incense sticks on my behalf and joined my hands with closed eye-lids and stood in front of Mahavatar Babaji’s photo that day.
+At dusk on 1st Nov ’08, for me it was time to remember God.
+I offered two incense sticks on my behalf and joined my hands with closed eye-lids and stood in front of Mahavatar Babaji’s photo that day in my house.
 My heart welled up and I was infused with strong feelings of thanksgiving and gratitude towards Him for his limitless love and compassion flowing towards me as always.
 He has done for me that no human can ever imagine and no words suffice.

 Here I stood- my heart melting down in reverence and gratefulness when in a very soft gentle tone He said sweetly to me, “Remember me and my name in any form you like.
 Do naam jaap.
 Back in your past you called out to God and chanted His Name so intensely and poignantly that God heard your cry and I gave you sakshat or direct Darshan.
 I appear to those who remember and pray to God sincerely for guiding their way and are in need of spiritual assistance and remedy.”

 Next I questioned him that why is it that when I look into his gazing eyes I get transfixed?
-Peace and tranquillity enveloped me at this point when in a grave mystic voice he explained “You have known me earlier too in the distant past in your previous lives.
-Your faith in me is unshakeable and trust complete.
+Peace and tranquility enveloped me at this point when in a grave mystic voice he explained, “You have known me earlier too in the distant past in your previous lives.
+Your faith in me is unshakable and trust complete.
 You will always recognize me in every form and figure I take because you see me as Spirit and not a body.”

 A bizarre turn of events.
 Stormy patch of life with no end to groaning troubles.
 No rescue in sight.

 Dear readers, a quick glimpse of my personal life account of my past needs to be reviewed and re-visited as this throws light on the gigantic spiritual figure- Immortal Babaji.
 It will also reveal as to when and how I met Him, the crucial situations in which we met and its life-altering significance in my life.
-This blog on my searching and finding God, our dialogue and the consequent serious thinking as after-thoughts would have never happenend had it not been for Babaji..
-So lets stroll down the slitty alley of my past when…listen to this…
+This blog on my searching and finding God, our dialogue and the consequent serious thinking as after-thoughts would have never happened had it not been for Babaji.
+So lets stroll down the alley of my past when…

 Financial worries plagued me.
 Our shifting to Mumbai hadn’t been in the best financial conditions- in fact it was at a time where my family’s needs were increasing and incomes were grossly inadequate.
 At that point in time, the Indian economy was in a sad condition that we were grateful we had a job.
 I continuously worried about my future and that of my family.
 I worried about my daughter’s education and marriage.
 I worried about the physical and mental health of my husband living far away.
 I worried about resolving many lingering family issues.
 I worried about my health.
 To make things still worse, I was surrounded by a set of pernicious people about whom I was unaware.
 They targeted me surreptitiously which made my life impossible.
 It was only that much I could take.
 I was in a flurried state, bewildered, helpless and I touched the abysmal low.
 But I was not prepared to get crushed under my own load when…